vishhvaan/website/content/post/thermostat/index.md

 If more configurable options present themselves, I'll create a more sophisticated configuration file in the future.
 I also wrote simple bash scripts to control the value of this file -- scripts that can also be called with webhooks through Home Assistant's [shell commands](https://www.home-assistant.io/integrations/shell_command/).

 Put together, the Home Assistant instance reads the temperature every 20 seconds.
 If the temperature is higher than a threshold, it turns on the AC.
 When the temperature falls below a threshold, it turns off the AC.
 When the TV is on, it doesn't control the temperature since the noise of the AC can interfere with sounds from the TV.
-When day the day starts, Home Assistant writes a "1" to the led-controlling binary file and when night starts, it writes a 0.
-All these options can be easily controlled from a dashboard in the Home Assistant (on the right).
+When day the day starts, Home Assistant writes a "1" to the led-controlling binary file and when night starts, it writes a "0".
+All these options can be easily controlled from a custom created dashboard in the Home Assistant (on the right).

 {{< figuresimp src="schematic.png" alt="Information Flow" style="float: left;width: 48%;padding-right:2%; min-width: 370px; " >}}
 Logic on whether to turn on the AC runs every 20 seconds and is evaluated with Home Assistant [templating](https://www.home-assistant.io/docs/configuration/templating/), in turn driven by the [Jinja2](https://palletsprojects.com/p/jinja/) templating engine.
 Templates are stored in Home Assistant YAML configuration files.